Stay Fit and Healthy with little Maintenance : the Dummy Recipe

 Keep trying, every failure is bringing you closer to success.

-And once you feel like you found the sweet spot and manage to get 80% of the result with 20% of the effort, it's gold.
+And once you feel like you found the sweet spot and manage to get 80% of the results with 20% of the effort, it's gold.

 3 - Easy Steps that work for me

-Here's the core of the Dummy Recipe to Stay Fit all the time, at least for me.
+Here's the core of the Dummy Recipe to Stay Fit with little maintenance (at least for me).